selvaandrea/selvaandrea/README.md

 - 👋 Hi, I’m @selvaandrea.
 It's ok, Mate!
 I come in peace!
-- 👀 I’m interested in ...
+- 👀 I’m interested in Social Innovation, Sustainable Development & Agenda 2030,
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate _with_ anyone who is patient enough :)
-- 📫 How to reach me?  [here]()
+- 📫 How to reach me?
+Just [here]()

 <!---
 selvaandrea/selvaandrea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.